-- Frost - Winter's frost is another marvel of nature which has become the muse to many.
+- Frost - Winter's frost is another marvel of nature that has become the muse to many.
 Just think about Frosty the Snowman, and feel the warmth of youthful memories.
 If you like the symbolism behind this name, it may need a spot on your list.

 - Guthrie - Some don't know that Guthrie is a charming kingdom like the village in Scotland.
 The name Guthrie means 'windy place' and 'son of Uchtre'.
 Both are derived from the town where Guthrie Castle would make you feel like you in a time warp.
 Winters blustering wind, yet fresh crisp air, is a kind of weather that inspires baby names.

-- Jack - This name is on in the line up not for what it means, but because of its modern reference.
+- Jack - This name is on in the lineup not for what it means, but because of its modern reference.
 Jack Frost, under the instruction of Old Man Winter, is the keeper of all-weather frosty.
 If the essence of that type of weather was a person, his name would be Jack.